 Irritation or allergic reactions: Chemicals that come in contact with the vagina or genital area, such as those in laundry detergents, bleaches, fabric softeners, synthetic fibers, bubble baths, soaps, feminine hygiene sprays, perfumes, menstrual pads, fabric dyes, toilet tissue, vaginal creams, douches, condoms, and contraceptive foams

-After menopause, atrophic vaginitis: Thinning and drying of the lining of the vagina due to decreased estrogen levels
+After menopause, thinning and drying of the lining of the vagina due to decreased estrogen levels

 Doctors can usually determine the cause by asking about symptoms and by examining the genital area and vagina.

-The underlying condition is corrected or treated when possible.
+The condition causing genital itching is corrected or treated when possible.
 General measures can help relieve symptoms.

 If a medical product (such as a prescription cream) or a brand of condom appears to cause irritation and itching, it should not be used.
 Women should talk to their doctor before they stop using prescription products.